serviceprototypinglab/cndbbench/README.md

 You have different options for the dataset:
     - Your own data.
 You must create the json files and configurate the selects test to adapt to the new data.
     - Use the generic data.
 Using GenerateData.py you can generate data and decide about its size.
-    - Kendox data.
-It is a private data set that this benchmark supports.

 ## Results